opensearch-project/project-website/_posts/2023-02-28-admin-panels-for-index-operations.md

 You can select multiple indexes, except for the backing indexes of a data stream, to open or close.

 If you no longer need to read or search old indexes but do not want to delete them, you can use the **Close** operation to close indexes.
-This will maintain the data, but will have a small overhead on the cluster.
+This will maintain the data by occupying a small amount of overhead on the cluster.
 Additionally, when you want to add a new analyzer to an existing index, you must close the index, define the analyzer, and then open the index.
-A closed index is blocked for read and write operations, so you must type the word "close" to confirm your action as seen in the following image.
+A closed index is blocked for read and write operations, so you must enter the word "close" to confirm your action, as shown in the following image.

 ![Image: Close-index]({{site.baseurl}}/assets/media/blog-images/2023-02-28-admin-panels-for-index-operations/close-index.jpg){:.img-fluid }